leosperry/ha-kafka-net/README.md

 # ha-kafka-net
 ***
 Version 2 Released! see [release](https://github.com/leosperry/ha-kafka-net/releases/tag/v2.0.0) for details, and check out the image of the dashboard below!
+Official documentation on all the latest features is coming soon.
 ***
 Integration that uses Home Assistant Kafka integration for creating home automations in .NET It was created with the following goals: